Skip to Content

 Treatments include:

-• Hearing aids: Modern digital hearing aids can be programmed to specifically address low-frequency sounds - improving the perception of bass tones and low-pitched voices.
+• Hearing aids: Modern digital hearing aids can be programmed to specifically address low-frequency sounds, improving the perception of bass tones and low-pitched voices.
 Many offer Bluetooth connectivity and companion apps through which levels can be adjusted by the individual.

-• Speech therapy: Speech and communication therapy can be beneficial for individuals with low-frequency hearing loss as these therapies focus on improving speech perception, and communication strategies and enhancing listening skills in challenging listening environments.
+• Speech therapy: Speech and communication therapy can be beneficial for individuals with low-frequency hearing loss as these therapies focus on improving speech perception, communication strategies and enhancing listening skills in challenging listening environments.

 • Cochlear implants: Cochlear implants are electronic devices that can provide direct stimulation to the auditory nerve, allowing individuals with severe hearing loss (usually sensorineural).
 Cochlear implants could help with either high or low-frequency hearing loss.